denten-papers/archive-bloomsbury/main.md

 Gitelman, Lisa.
 2014. *Paper Knowledge: Toward a Media History of Documents*.
 North Carolina: Duke University Press.

-Hamilton, Carolyn, Verne Harris, Michèle Pickover, Graeme Reid, Razia Saleh, and Jane Taylor.
-2012. *Refiguring the Archive*.
+Mbembe, Achille.
+2012.
+"The Power of the Archive and Its Limits."
+In *Refiguring the Archive*, 19–27.
 Springer Science & Business Media.

 Mayer-Schönberger, Viktor.
 2009. *Delete: The Virtue of Forgetting in the Digital Age*.
 Princeton: Princeton University Press.

+Pasquale, Frank.
+2015.
+"The Hidden Logics of Search."
+In *The Black Box
+Society: The Secret Algorithms That Control Money and Information*, 59–100.

 Richards, Thomas.
 1993. *The Imperial Archive: Knowledge and the Fantasy of Empire*.
 London, New York: Verso.